Azure/azure-sdk-tools/tools/stress-cluster/chaos/README.md

 ```
 <stress test root directory>
     Dockerfile                          # A Dockerfile for building the stress test image
-    test-resources.[bicep|json]  # An Azure Bicep or ARM template for deploying stress test azure resources.
+    stress-test-resources.[bicep|json]  # An Azure Bicep or ARM template for deploying stress test azure resources.
     parameters.json                     # An ARM template parameters file that will be used at runtime along with the ARM template

     Chart.yaml                          # A YAML file containing information about the helm chart and its dependencies
     templates/                          # A directory of helm templates that will generate Kubernetes manifest files.
                                         # Most commonly this will contain a Job/Pod spec snippet and a chaos mesh manifest.

     # Optional files/directories

     values.yaml                  # Any default helm template values for this chart, e.g. a `scenarios` list
     <misc scripts/configs>       # Any language specific files for building/running/deploying the test
     <source directories>         # Directories containing code for stress tests
-    <bicep modules>              # Any additional bicep module files/directories referenced by test-resources.bicep
+    <bicep modules>              # Any additional bicep module files/directories referenced by stress-test-resources.bicep
 ```

 ### Stress Test Metadata